dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ### Rule description

 An analyzer start action enables performing stateful analysis over a given code unit, such as a code block, compilation, etc. Careful design is necessary to achieve efficient analyzer execution without memory leaks.
 Use the following guidelines for writing such analyzers:<br>1.
 Define a new scope for the registered start action, possibly with a private nested type for analyzing each code unit.<br>2.
 If required, define and initialize state in the start action.<br>3.
 Register at least one non-end action that refers to this state in the start action.
 If no such action is necessary, consider replacing the start action with a non-start action.
 For example, a CodeBlockStartAction with no registered actions or only a registered CodeBlockEndAction should be replaced with a CodeBlockAction.<br>4.
-If required, register an end action to report diagnostics based on the final state.<br>
+If required, register an end action to report diagnostics based on the final state.

-## RS1013: Start action has no registered non-end actions.
+## RS1013: Start action has no registered non-end actions

 |Item|Value|
 |-|-|